Search for dark photons using a multilayer dielectric haloscope equipped with a single-photon avalanche diode: Results

 To estimate the error on the boost factor given the uncertainty of each layer width, we perform a series of toy simulations of the stack with thicknesses drawn from Gaussians with mean and standard deviation corresponding to the measured thickness and uncertainty.
-The 15$^{\rm th}$ to 85$^{\rm th}$ percentile of the resulting boost factor is shown as a gray band in Fig.~\ref{fig:boostspectrumbands}, and the limit corresponding to this envelope is included in Fig.~\ref{fig:upperlimits}.
+The 15$^{\rm th}$ to 85$^{\rm th}$ percentile of the resulting boost factor is shown as a grey band in Fig.~\ref{fig:boostspectrumbands}, and the limit corresponding to this envelope is included in Fig.~\ref{fig:upperlimits}.
 The maximum boost factor in the simulation varies between ${\approx}5$ to ${\approx}15$, with around $97\%$ of boost factor peaks in the region 1.4--$\SI{1.8}{\eV/c^2}$.

-As the error in both the manufacturing and measurement of the layer thicknesses is the dominant source of uncertainty (compared to the error on the PDE and the lens alignment, which are sub-leading uncertainty components), it may be preferable to optimise future stacks not for maximal boost factor, but rather for robustness against error as suggested in Ref.~\cite{AlvarezMelcon:2020vee}.
+As the error in the measurement of the layer thicknesses is the dominant source of uncertainty (compared to other sub-leading uncertainty components such as the error on the PDE--known within a few percent--or the error on the lens alignment), it may be preferable to optimise future stacks not for maximal boost factor, but rather for robustness against error as suggested in Ref.~\cite{AlvarezMelcon:2020vee}.